spacetelescope/drizzlepac/doc/source/multivisit_products.rst

-    MEDEXPT        Median exposure time of pixels which have been observed by HST MEANNEXP       Mean number of HST exposures for the pixels which have been observed by HST MEDNEXP        Median number of HST exposure for the pixels which have been observed by HST
+    MEDEXPT        Median exposure time of pixels which have been observed by HST MEANNEXP       Mean number of HST exposures for the pixels which have been observed by HST MEDNEXP        Median number of HST exposure for the pixels which have been observed by HST MEANWHT        Mean weight (typically exposure time) of pixels observed by HST MEDWHT         Median of weights (typically exposure time) of pixels observed by HST
     ===========    ================================================================================

 In addition, some keywords typically found in standard pipeline product headers or the headers of SVM mosaics have